 Yakutat is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 657 people and just one neighborhood, Yakutat is the 59th largest community in Alaska.

-Yakutat is a blue-collar town, with 40.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Yakutat, you'll notice that it is more blue-collar than most other communities in America.
+40.75% of Yakutat’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Yakutat is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Yakutat who work in maintenance occupations (13.70%), teaching (9.93%), and office and administrative support (8.56%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Yakutat is worth considering.